behnazkhoshnood/good-cook-ms3/README.md

     - Step 7 - If user clicks the cancel button he/she will be redirected to profile page and all changes will be disregarded.
 - Test 2 - Deleting a Recipe - Test Passed ✓
   - Step 1 - Navigate to All Recipes, or profile page.
   - Step 2 - Click the button labeled "DELETE".
-(In mobile phone view this button can be found on top of the edit form)
+(In mobile phone view this button can be found on top of the edit form for ordinary users)
   - Step 3 - User gets a message if they are sure to delete this recipe.
   - step 4 - If confirm the recipe deletes and user redirects to their profile page(admin redirects to All Recipes page) but if press cancel, recipe stayes unchanged and the user will be redirected to their profile page.
 ## Admin Capability